the-turing-way/the-turing-way/reproducible_environments.md

   ```
   CMD ["echo","Welcome!
 You just opened this container!"]
   ```
-  It's good practice to use CMD for any commands that need to be run before someone starts working in the container instead of forcing users to do run them themselves (and trusting that they will even know that they need to).
+  It's good practice to use CMD for any commands that need to be run before someone starts working in the container instead of forcing users to run them themselves (and trusting that they will even know that they need to).
 - `VOLUMES`: These will be discussed [later](#Volumes).
 - `MAINTAINER`: information regarding the person that wrote the Dockerfile.
 Typically included at the top of a Dockerfile.
-- `EXPOSE`: This includes ports that should be exposed, this is more relevant to people using Docker to share apps.
+- `EXPOSE`: This includes ports that should be exposed, this is more relevant to people using Docker to share web apps.
-- `USER`: Change the user that a command is run as (useful for dropping privileges)
+- `USER`: Change the user that a command is run as (useful for dropping privileges).

 <a name="Building_images_and_dockerignore_files"></a>
 ### Building images and .dockerignore files